NicholasAntoniadesEngineer/expense-categorisation-and-analysis/readme.md

 # Finance Categorization and Visualization Scripts

 This project consists of Python scripts designed to categorize expenses based on keywords, remove duplicates, generate categorized summaries, and visualize the categorized data.
-The scripts are intended for financial data preprocessing, including categorization, error handling, reporting, and visualization.

 ## Features